Periodontal Therapy - Lawrenceville

 Even if you don’t have any symptoms, you could still have gum disease.
 The American Academy of Periodontology estimates that more than 75% of adults in the United States have some form of gum disease.
 Even worse, about 30% of America’s population is genetically susceptible to gum disease.
 Other risk factors include smoking, age, improper dental hygiene, poor diet, and certain medications.

 In addition to causing multiple problems for your oral health, gum disease can also affect your overall health.
 Continuing scientific research has linked gum disease to serious systemic conditions, including coronary artery disease, strokes, joint problems, heart attacks, diabetes, premature births, and respiratory ailments.

 To help our patients fight gum disease, our Lawrenceville dental practice provides several periodontal services to our patients.
 We use computerized tracking of periodontal health, as well as dedicated charting of new decay, wear patterns, and recession of the gums.
 At every recall appointment, we check the supporting tissues to ensure that they are healthy, and we also perform an oral cancer exam.

-For those patients who require therapy for gum disease, Dr. Carter routinely uses ultrasonic scaling and fluoride treatment to treat children and high-risk adults.
+For those patients who require therapy for gum disease, Dr. Carter and Dr. Zafrani routinely uses ultrasonic scaling and fluoride treatment to treat children and high-risk adults.
 For more severe cases, our Lawrenceville office refers our patients to a competent specialist and maintains continual communication to ensure you’re receiving the best of care and aggressive treatments.

 If you live in Gwinnett County, Atlanta, Duluth, Suwanee, and surrounding areas, we can arrest gum disease with periodontal therapy.
 We invite you to schedule your appointment today!